i-william-hr/AppleHealthDashboard-v2/README.md

 Linux: python3 app.py

-#Visit Webserver and upload your ZIP file (can be done directly from iPhone), this will start the import and redirect you to the Dashboard
+#Visit Webserver and upload your ZIP file (can be done directly from iPhone), this will start the import and redirect you to the Dashboard - To update the data simply re-export on your device and re-upload

 http://127.0.0.1:8080/upload